codeworth-gh/KLO/Ill-Worker-Rights/languages/en-US/space.md

 Can claim up to 220 days per year

 # HealthRelatedRights/Benefits/SimpleBenefits/canRegisterChildToKupatHolim
-canRegisterChildToKupatHolim
+can register child to kupat holim
 Child can be registered to Kupat Holim Meuhedet (https://www.meuhedet.co.il/en/)

 # HealthRelatedRights/Benefits/SimpleBenefits/privateHealthInsuranceByEmployer
-privateHealthInsuranceByEmployer
+private health insurance by employer
 The employer has to provide private health insurance, even for non-registered workers.

 # HealthRelatedRights/Benefits/SimpleBenefits/pregnancyRelatedIssuesCovered
-pregnancyRelatedIssuesCovered
+pregnancy related issues covered
 Private insurance has to cover all preganancy-related treatments, including amniocentesis when recommended.

 # HealthRelatedRights/Benefits/RoadAccidentCompensation
-RoadAccidentCompensation
+Road Accident Compensation

 # HealthRelatedRights/Benefits/RoadAccidentCompensation/possibleNIAid
-possibleNIAid
+possible NI aid
 May be eligile for stipend or other help from National Insurance.

 # HealthRelatedRights/Benefits/RoadAccidentCompensation/lawyerFeesCapped
-lawyerFeesCapped
+lawyer fees capped
 A lawyer request more than a specified amount for handing this case.

 # HealthRelatedRights/Benefits/RoadAccidentCompensation/roadAccidentPayment
-roadAccidentPayment
+road accident payment
 Paid by the insurance company of the vehicle.
 Needs to be claimed.

 # HealthRelatedRights/Benefits/SicknessPay/fullFromDayOneProbably
-fullFromDayOneProbably
+full from day one probably
 Probably eligible for full salary from sick day 1

 # HealthRelatedRights/Benefits/ChildSickness/disabledChildDays
-disabledChildDays
+disabled child days
 Can claim 18 days and 52 hours for treating disabled child.

 # HealthRelatedRights/Benefits/ChildSickness/singleParentDisabledChildDays
-singleParentDisabledChildDays
+single parent disabled child days
 Can claim 36 days and 104 hours for treating disabled child.

 # HealthRelatedRights/Benefits/ChildSickness/singleGuardianAdult
-singleGuardianAdult
+single guardian adult
 Single adult taking care of child (e.g. single parent).

 # HealthRelatedRights/Benefits/ChildSickness/singleParentSickChildDays
-singleParentSickChildDays
+single parent sick child days
 Can claim 16 child sickness days per year.

 # HealthRelatedRights/Benefits/ChildSickness/singleParentDialisisMalignantChildDays
-singleParentDialisisMalignantChildDays
+single parent dialisis malignant child days
 Can claim up to 110 sick days, when employed for more than a year.

 # HealthRelatedRights/Recommendations/checkPrivateInsuranceCoverage
-checkPrivateInsuranceCoverage
+check private insurance coverage
 Your private insurance policy may cover your condition.
 It will not cover fertility or psychologial treatment.

 # HealthRelatedRights/Recommendations/keepPayingPrivateInsurance
-keepPayingPrivateInsurance
+keep paying private insurance
 Must keep paying private insurance, even when not working.

 # HealthRelatedRights/Recommendations/lossOfWorkAbilityWarning
-lossOfWorkAbilityWarning
+loss of work ability warning
 If a medical opinion stated that you have lost your ability to work, your private insurance expires.
 In such case, it is advisible to seek second opinion.

 # HealthRelatedRights/Recommendations/getPrivateMedicalInsurance
-getPrivateMedicalInsurance
+get private medical insurance
 You need to get private medical insurance; your employer has to get you one, even if you do not have work permit.
     Employer can take between 125 to 136 ILS for this from your monthly salary.

 # HealthRelatedRights/Recommendations/emergencyMedicalTreatmentIsFree
-emergencyMedicalTreatmentIsFree
+Free emergency medical care
 All emergency medical treatment is free in Israel.

 # HealthRelatedRights/Recommendations/pregnancyRelatedIssuesNotCovered
-pregnancyRelatedIssuesNotCovered
+pregnancy related issues not covered
-The medican insurance will not cover any pregrnancy-related issues.
+The medical insurance will not cover any pregrnancy-related issues.

 # HealthRelatedRights/Recommendations/b1VisaDuringSickness
-b1VisaDuringSickness
+b1 visa during sickness
 Arrange visa for the duration of the sickness.
 For illnesses 3 months or longer, it is possible to get a tourist visa.

 # HealthRelatedRights/Recommendations/checkWorkContractBenefits
-checkWorkContractBenefits
+check work contract benefits
 Check if your work contract gives you additional rights.

 # HealthRelatedRights/Duties/fertilityTreatments
-fertilityTreatments
+fertility treatments
 Provide doctor's approval, inform the employer beforehand, limited to available sickness days

 # HealthRelatedRights/Notices